Browser¶

 | Canvas | sub-pixel noise on getImageData / toDataURL |

-| AudioContext | float buffer noise on getChannelData |
+| AudioContext | float-buffer noise on getChannelData |

-| WebRTC | host-candidate IPs stripped (no real-IP leak) |
+| WebRTC | host-candidate IPs stripped |

 | WebGL | vendor / renderer reported as Intel Inc. / Iris OpenGL Engine |